 Tenrecs use tongue clicks for echolocation.
 It is thought that they use this sonar as a means of finding food.
 Interestingly, tenrec echolocation seems to be instinctive; it is not a learned behavior.
 Even captive-raised tenrecs kept in isolation use sonar to explore their enclosures.

 Swiftlets are small birds that live in caves throughout Asia and the Pacific.
 Life can get pretty crowded for these birds that live in flocks of up to a million individuals.
 How do they avoid bumping into one another while flying in dark caves?
 Some species, such as the pygmy swiftlet (Collocalia troglodytes) emit clicks that allow them to navigate via sonar.

 Cave swiftlets are one of only two birds known to use sonar.
 Consider the other below.

 Oilbirds (Steatornis caripensis) are native to South America.
-Their name comes from their fat appearance, like oils for cooking and lighting lamps can be derived from the meat of fatty animals.
+Their name comes from the plump appearance of their young.
 Like the swiftlet, oilbirds are nocturnal and use echolocation to navigate their dark caves.